AI Governance for UK Law Firms

 COLP dashboard: real-time compliance scores by team, practice area, and risk level

-Audit-ready reports generated automatically — mapped to what the SRA actually asks during inspections
+Audit-ready reports built automatically — mapped to what the SRA actually asks during inspections

-Immutable records — audit data cannot be edited or deleted after creation
+A tamper-proof record — entries cannot be edited or deleted after they are written

 Built For You